Frequently Asked Questions

 Will my son/daughter's grades suffer when joining a Greek Organization?

 Greek organizations put the highest emphasis possible on academics.
 They have minimum GPA requirements for their members and even higher requirements for those who hold leadership positions.
 Additionally, most organizations have academic development plans.
 Older members may serve as mentors to younger members of the same major, and incentives may be in place to be given to those that achieve certain GPAs.
-All organizations have a faculty adviser who may serve as a personal connection to the academic world.
+All organizations have a faculty advisor who may serve as a personal connection to the academic world.

 Is there a cost associated with fraternities and sororities?